Ashvatthama: Traditions

-The mantra states that the remembrance of the seven immortals (Ashwatthama, Bali, Vyasa, Hanuman, Vibhishana, Kripa and Parashurama) offers one freedom from ailments and longevity.
+The mantra states that the remembrance of the seven immortals (Ashvatthama, Bali, Vyasa, Hanuman, Vibhishana, Kripa and Parashurama) offers one freedom from ailments and longevity.

 A theory is proposed by historians R. Sathianathaier and D. C. Sircar, with endorsements by Hermann Kulke, Dietmar Rothermund and Burton Stein.
 Sircar points out that the family legends of the Pallavas speak of an ancestor descending from Ashvatthamaand his union with a Naga princess.
 It was the son born from this union, that would have started this dynasty.
 This claim finds support in the fact that Kanchipuram was where the Pallavas would dwell, and this was earlier a part of the Naga Kingdom.

-A further corroboration is that the gotra of the Pālave Maratha family is Bharadwaja (grandfather of Ashwatthama), same as the one which Pallavas have attributed to themselves in their records.
+A further corroboration is that the gotra of the Pālave Maratha family is Bharadwaja (grandfather of Ashvatthama), same as the one which Pallavas have attributed to themselves in their records.

 There is a shrine for Ashvatthama in the famous Ananthapadmanabhaswamy temple of Thiruvananthapuram.